mrborges23/Bait-ER/README.md

 chrI       3141     -0.0092678 -1.08498 5035.45 5082.55
 ```

-Alpha and beta can be used to estimate other quantities of interest regarding the posterior distribution of sigma: quantiles, intervals of confidence, etc. For doing that one can use the gamma function in R. For example, we want a confidence interval at 95% for sigma in position 444, one can simply type in R:
+Alpha and beta can be used to estimate other quantities of interest regarding the posterior distribution of sigma (or more correctly, 1 + sigma, the distribution of fitness): quantiles, intervals of confidence, etc. To do so, one can use the gamma function in `R`.
+For example, if we want a 95% credibility interval for sigma at position 3049, one can simply type in R:

 ```
-Rate  <-
-Scale <-
+shape <- 5229.56 # shape parameter
+rate  <- 5297.98 # rate parameter
-qgamma(0.05,rate,scale)  # lower bound
+qgamma(0.05,shape=shape,rate=rate)-1  # lower bound
+[1] -0.03525825
-qgamma(0.95,rate,scale)  # upper bound
+qgamma(0.95,shape=shape,rate=rate)-1  # upper bound
+[1] 0.009644153
 ```

-One can conclude that sigma is between [,] with 95% probability.
+One can conclude that sigma is between [-0.035,0.009] with 95% probability, which includes 0.
+This result is in line with the logBF on the table, that for being close to zero, is not suggesting that this position constitutes a target of selection.

 ## References

-*
-Jónás, Taus, Kosiol, Schlötterer and Futschik (2016) Estimating the effective population size from temporal allele frequency changes in experimental evolution.
+* Jónás, Taus, Kosiol, Schlötterer and Futschik (2016) Estimating the effective population size from temporal allele frequency changes in experimental evolution.
 Genetics 204(2):723-735

-* Kofler, Pandey, Schlötterer (2011b) PoPoolation2: identifying differentiation between populations using sequencing of pooled DNA samples (Pool-Seq).
+* Kofler, Pandey, Schlötterer (2011) PoPoolation2: identifying differentiation between populations using sequencing of pooled DNA samples (Pool-Seq).
 Bioinformatics 27(24):3435–3436

 ## Version